The Litigation Process

 Once the case has been placed on the judges trial calendar this does not guarantee that it will be tried on a particular date or that it will be tried at all during that calendar period.
 A judges trial calendar can last for a 1 - 3 week period and may include 20 or more separate cases.

+A calendar call will be held a few days before the beginning of the trial calendar period so the attorneys involved in all of the cases scheduled can meet with the judge to review the cases and schedule tentative dates for some of the trials to begin.
 The judge will remove settled cases from the calendar and will consider estimates of the trial time for each scheduled trial.
 Some trials may take only 1 - 2 days, others may require several weeks or months.
 The judge also may consider special problems that may exist in the schedules of lawyers, parties or witnesses.
 The judge will also usually try to schedule the oldest cases first as well as those cases which have been rolled over from prior trial calendars because they were not reached for trial.

+When a case is not reached on a trial calendar it will generally be carried over to the judges next trial calendar where it usually will receive priority over cases set for the first time.
 The case will be usually tried before a circuit court judge and a jury of six men and women.
 The judge is there to decide and rule on matters of law, and will instruct the jury as to the law they must follow.

 The jury will be made up of people from your county whose names are randomly selected from the list of registered voters.
 The attorneys are allowed to question the potential jurors during a process called VOIR DIRE.
 The judge should exclude any potential jurors that may be bias, or prejudice to any person or aspect of the case.
 The attorneys also have the right to excuse a specified number of potential jurors for an undisclosed reason.

 The function of the jury is to hear all of the testimony and examine all of the evidence.
 Then using the rules of law the judge gives them, they must decide who is right and who is wrong in your case and what is a fair amount of damages to award if they find in your favor.
 You should have no fear of presenting your case to six of your fellow citizens.
 The jury system is a truly wonderful system which you should be proud of.
 A jury may be unpredictable but it is a fair and honest system, and it is the best system for resolving disputes in the world.
+Back to Litigation Process Menu

 After the trial is completed and a verdict rendered, the case still may be far from over.
 The losing party still has the right to file various motions challenging the verdict, the legal rulings made by the judge during trial, or the propriety of the jury's deliberations.

 A trial judge has the authority to order a new trial if it is believed a substantial mistake was made in the trial, however, this is not often granted.
 Where the judge finds there was any evidence to support the jury's verdict it will usually be allowed to stand, unless there were legal errors by the attorneys or by the courts ruling, which are deemed serious enough to warrant a new trial.
+Back to Litigation Process Menu

 Any party during the course of a lawsuit or following trial may seek to have a legal ruling by the court which is an appropriate subject for review by an appellate court considered by filing an appeal.